hachene/pager-service/README.md

 # pager-service

-This repository holds a part of the models and business logic to implement a Pager Service to manage on-call shifts in a company that have several services that need to be monitored.
+This repository holds a part of the models and business logic to implement a Pager Service to manage on-call shifts in a company that has several services that need to be monitored.

 ## 🚀️ Quick Start